Ask Experts Questions for FREE Help!

 New Member

 No, I don't think she has a drinking problem.
 We are together all week and I think I would know.
 It is common for us to have drinks on the weekend or a glass of wine during the week.
 I just think the drunk part might have been the difference between acting or not acting that night.
 I think there was a problem before that night.
 She says she is not sure how long she has felt in this funk.
-I am not sure if it is that the honeymoon has gone away???
-Or b/c she grew up with seperated parents that she figures this will happen??
-A year ago she wanted to start having kids???
+I am not sure if it is that the honeymoon has gone away??
+Or because she grew up with separated parents that she figures this will happen?
+A year ago she wanted to start having kids??
 Now many of her friends have had their first kids or are pregnant.
 She met some new friends who are all single or just dating.
 She is a couple of years younger than me.
-Is it to early for her to be going through some mid-life crisis??
+Is it to early for her to be going through some mid-life crisis?

 I wish's Avatar